 In this particularly fun example, curvaceous boxwood hedges add a playful line that draws the eye and looks attractive every day of the year.

+Trees and shrubs are some of the most important players in gardening ideas, and gardeners often give them the least amount of attention.
 It's easy to use them to make an impact, especially if you select varieties that have colorful foliage.
-Go a step further and execute some creative pruning.
+Go a step further with this landscape idea: Execute some creative pruning.
 Here, for example, sheared golden false cypress and columnar holly make for a delightful contrast against sheared purple barberry.

-I like to make island beds extra effective by adding height to the middle of the yard.
+It's easy to plan all your beds and borders along the perimeter of your property, but adding an island bed that floats in your lawn is a simple landscaping idea for making a good-looking yard.
+Make island beds extra effective by adding height to the middle of the yard.
 Plus, you need to walk around the planting to see what's behind it, so it adds a bit of mystery.

-I love this example, which features tidy mounds of blue fescue, punctuated by an upright pyramid of Colorado blue spruce and dwarf black pine.
+Our eyes are attracted to color and many gardeners stop there.
+But it's easier than you think to add a layer of interest to your garden by incorporating texture.
+This landscaping idea features tidy mounds of blue fescue, punctuated by an upright pyramid of Colorado blue spruce and dwarf black pine.
 A potted variegated yucca repeats the texture of the grass and adds in a new color.